About The Independent Cover Assessment

-Two examples of highway covers, one is labelled Klyde Warren Park and shows a park built on top of a highway; the other is labelled Fenway Center and shows multi-story buildings built on top of a highway.
+Two examples of highway covers, one is labeled Klyde Warren Park and shows a park built on top of a highway; the other is labeled Fenway Center and shows multi-story buildings built on top of a highway.

 Why are you building highway covers?